 The Department of Government seeks to appoint a tenure-track

-Methods.
-The appointment is expected to begin on July 1, 2022.
-The
+or methodology employed.
+The appointment is expected to begin on

-tenure-track professor will be responsible for teaching at the
+July 1, 2024.
+The tenure-track professor will be responsible for

-undergraduate and graduate levels.
-Candidates are encouraged to
+teaching at the undergraduate and graduate levels.
+Candidates are

-apply by October 1, 2021; applications will be reviewed until the
+encouraged to apply by October 1, 2023; applications will be

-Doctorate or terminal degree in Political Science or related
+Basic Qualifications: Doctorate or terminal degree in Political

-disciplines required by the time the appointment begins.
+Science, Government or related disciplines required by the time the

 1. Cover letter